peejaywk/FourFifthsJazz/README.md

 <a name="testing"></a>
 ## Testing

+### User Story Testing
+* *"As a new user, I want a clear layout so I can easily navigate the site."*
+    * All pages have the same static nav bar which clearly shows what pages are available
+    * The logo/text on the left of the nav bar always leads back to the home page - this is common practice and expected by users.
+* *"As a new user, I want to read about the band and their infuences to get a better understanding of who they are and what music they perform."*
+    * The About page includes information for users to read that will inform them what the band have to offer, what their influences are and what type of music they can expect if they book the band.
+* *"As a user, I want to see when the band are next playing to I can easily book tickets."*
+    * At the bottom of the home page there is a list of upcoming concerts with a link to buy tickets.
+* *"As a user, I want links to the band social media accounts so I can easily stay up to date on any news."*
+    * The footer, which is present on all pages, contains links to all the bands social media accounts.
+* *"As a user, I want links to any music released on popular streaming platforms so I can listen to their music in my own time."*
+    * On the Home page there is a clear link as part of the jumbotron that promotes the bands latest single on Spotify.
+    * The footer on each page also has a link to the bands Spotify profile.
+* *"As a potential client, I would like contact information so I can make enquiries about booking the ensemble."*
+    * As part of the nav bar there is a Booking button that will take the user to the contacts page.
+    * Contact information (email address) is displayed in the footer of each page and also on the Contact page.
+    * Users can contact the band by navigating to the Contact page and competing the form.
+* *"As a potential client, I would like to see a typical set list so I can see if it would be suitable for my event."*
+    * At the bottom of the About page a typical set list is available for the user to read.
+* *"As a band member, I want to promote our latest single to increase the number of downloads/listens on Spotify."*
+    * On the Home page there is a clear link as part of the jumbotron that promotes the bands latest single on Spotify.
+    * The footer on each page also has a link to the bands Spotify profile.
+* *"As a band member, I want to advertise up coming concerts to increase sales of tickets."*
+    * At the bottom of the home page there is a list of upcoming concerts with a link to buy tickets.
+    * The About page also includes testimonials from previous clients for users to read.
+* *"As a band member, I want to promote the band for private hire to increase bookings."*
+    * The About page includes information for users to read that will inform them what the band have to offer, what their influences are and what type of music they can expect if they book the band.
+    * There is a clearly visible Bookings button displayed at the top of the screen on each page that will take the user to the Contact page.
+    * Testimonials from previous satisfied clients are listed on the About page for users to read.

 ### iPhone Testing
 Testing on the iPhone highlighted a problem with the background image on the home and about page.
 The background image was zoomed in and not scaled as on desktop devices.